SengulC/gol-distr/README.md

-# CSA Coursework: Game of Life
+# CSA Coursework: Game of Life, distributed version

-This is the Computer Systems A summative coursework as completed by Sengul Cagdal and Rahat Mittal.
+This is the Computer Systems A summative coursework's distributed version as completed by Sengul Cagdal and Rahat Mittal.
 Below is the original task description.
 A report covering the design and development of the project can be found in the root directory, named 'CSA REPORT'.

 ## Task Overview